SainsburyWellcomeCentre/lasagna/README.md

 vesions of packages already in the system path.

 There is currently no `vtk` support in Python 3.
-If you run into problems try installing the dependencies separately as for the Mac (below).
+If you run into problems try installing the dependencies separately (see below).
 For other platforms, please see [here](http://raacampbell.github.io/lasagna/installation.html)

 On Mac you will first need to Install [HomeBrew](http://brew.sh/)